-Historically, manufacturers have relied on an alphabetical system to communicate the safety of medications for use with pregnant patients (Table).
-In 2015, the U.S. Food & Drug Administration
+Historically, manufacturers have relied on an alphabetical system to communicate the safety of medications for use with pregnant patients.
+In 2015, the U.S. Food and Drug Administration

-began phasing out that system for prescription drugs, replacing it with a narrative section in the package insert that discusses the benefits and risks of using a particular medication with this population.8
+began phasing out that system for prescription drugs, replacing it with a narrative section in the package insert that discusses the benefits and risks of using a particular medication with this population.9, 10

-The new system will be phased-in, with a full compliance date of 2020.
+The new system was phased in gradually with a full compliance date of June 2020.

-The alphabetical system (Table) will continue to be used for over-the-counter medications9
+The alphabetical system (Table) will continue to be used for over-the-counter (OTC) medications.11

 | Category A